ColinKennedy/ways/docs/contributing.rst

       you need it, first.
     - Ways has many working parts.
 It tries its best to not make any assumptions about Context mapping strings or anything else.
-Any OS-dependent changes (like adding functions to convert "/" or "\\\\", just as an example) will be met with extreme caution.
+Any OS-dependent changes (like adding functions to convert "/" or "\\\\", just as an example) will be met with caution.

-2. Write tests
+2. Write tests for your changes

-    At the time of writing, its coverage is over 90%.
-Lets keep it that way.
+    At the time of writing, its coverage is over 90% so lets keep it up!

 3. Explain why your pull request is needed

    This project was written by a single person, with a very specific pipeline in mind.
 There's bound to be ideas here that aren't going to translate as well for your pipeline needs.
-If you can explain what your change does and how it adds value to the codebase, more power to you!
+If you can explain what your change does and how it adds value, more power to you!

-To make sure your changes work correctly, just run
+To make sure your changes work with the rest of the Ways environment, run

 ::